Posts

 Image

-Welcome to Pleasanton Meadows In May 1970, H. C. Elliott launched the Pleasanton Meadows development, marking a key moment in the suburban growth of Pleasanton.
+In May 1970, H. C. Elliott launched the Pleasanton Meadows development, marking a key moment in the suburban growth of Pleasanton.
 Situated around Galli Homes’ earlier portion of Pleasanton Meadows, Elliott inherited a tract that Galli had abandoned due to market pressures.
-Galli’s homes, which were priced high for the era, did not sell well during tough economic times, prompting the company to sell the empty lots to Elliott.
+Galli’s homes, which were priced high for the era, did not sell well during tough economic times, prompting the company to sell empty lots to Elliott.
 With a more affordable approach, H. C. Elliott completed the tract between 1970 and 1971, building 71 homes, primarily along Fairlands Drive.
 The homes built by Elliott were part of a larger, evolving vision for Pleasanton, as the city began to transition from a more rural, agricultural community to a suburban destination.
 These new homes were designed to offer young families a more accessible entry point into homeownership during a time when housing prices were rising.
-Pleasanton Meadows was marketed as an affordable suburban oas...
+Pleasanton Meadows was marketed as an affordable suburban oasis, with homes priced between $25,50...

-The ideal suburban floor plan: a Tri-Valley favorite in the 1960s and ’70s
+The ideal floor plan — Tri-Valley tract homes in the 1960s and ’70s

 Image